JKhan01/blockchain_real_estate_workaround/README.md

 # blockchain_real_estate_workaround
 Repository for blockchain based real estate transactional workaround using Ganache, Solidity and Python3.

+## The documentation of solidity and web3 was extensively referred for this project development.
+With time these documentations are updated.
+Do prefer the latest documentation and modules for project to work effectively if this project breaks.

 ## The development was done on Python 3.6
 ## The project was tested on Python 3.6